fidelity/jurity/README.md

 # Jurity: Fairness & Evaluation Library

-Jurity is a research library that provides fairness metrics, recommender system evaluations, classification metrics and bias mitigation techniques.
+Jurity([LION'23](), [ICMLA'21](https://ieeexplore.ieee.org/document/9680169)) is a research library
+that provides fairness metrics, recommender system evaluations, classification metrics and bias mitigation techniques.
 The library adheres to PEP-8 standards and is tested heavily.

 Jurity is developed by the Artificial Intelligence Center of Excellence at Fidelity Investments.
 Documentation is available at [fidelity.github.io/jurity](https://fidelity.github.io/jurity).

 ## Fairness Metrics
 * [Average Odds](https://fidelity.github.io/jurity/about_fairness.html#average-odds)